dejarvzal/DianneJarvis-cli-app/notes.md

 Building my CLI Gem:

-1. Plan the gem, imagine the interface
+1. Plan the gem, imagine the interface - Check
-2. Start with project structure
+2. Start with project structure - Check
 3. Start with the entry point - the file to run
 4. Force that to build the CLI interface
 5. Stub out the interface